sudosoph/docs/content/how-to/setup-https.md

 In most scenarios the openssl software can help produce the required files and convert them to the appropriate format.

-### 3) Install the certificate in section.io
+### 3) Install the certificate in Section

-Once you have your certificate and key in the formats described above, you can install them into section.io.
+Once you have your certificate and key in the formats described above, you can install them into Section.

 Log in to [Aperture](https://aperture.section.io) for your application, and in the sidebar under the **Set up** header select **HTTPS**.
 Copy & paste the certificate files you prepared earlier into the input boxes as labeled, then click *Save Changes*.
 Make sure the certificates are in the proper order.
 For help on that, check out [our guide] (/docs/how-to/https/determine-tls-certificate-order)